ahanel13/Restaurant_RESTApi/README.md

         "order_id": null
     }

 If you want to view a table and have an order connected to the table instead of null this endpoint will create and link a new, empty order to the table if an order does not already exist.
+Send GET request to /tables/{table_number} where {table_number} is relaced with an interger like "5"
 Reponse body:

     {